sfl0r3nz05/OT-NWbasedOnGNS3/1.IT-Network/README.md

-# Experimental Base Network on GNS3
+# Experimental IT Network on GNS3

-- Current project status is available on MS Teams, due to a very large file size.
-Please contact [Ziyao Wang](mailto:ziyaowang@se19.qmul.ac.uk) for further information.
+Current project status is available on MS Teams, due to a very large file size.

 ## Network Description